 - Must have low blood calcium levels-cannot lead to high blood calcium

 - This is the most common mistake in all of medicine.
 Low vitamin D does NOT cause high blood calcium.
-If your doctor said you have secondary hyperparathyroidism because your vitamin D is low, then almost 100% he/she is wrong and you have primary hyperparathyroidism.
+If your doctor said you have secondary hyperparathyroidism because your vitamin D is low, then check your calcium.
+If your calcium is high, then you have primary hyperparathyroidism, not secondary.

 Confusion of Primary vs. Secondary Hyperparathyroidism